seatsurfing/seatsurfing.github.io/blog/2025-06-21-seatsurfing-msteams-announcement.md

 To get started visit the [Microsoft AppSource marketplace](https://appsource.microsoft.com/en-us/product/office/WA200008773), install the app for free and enable the Microsoft Teams integration as outlined in [our documentation](/docs/msteams).

-The Microsoft Teams integration is available for all customers on our free and paid hosted cloud plans.
+The Microsoft Teams integration is available for all customers on our Free and Professional hosted cloud plans.
 Not subscribed yet?
 [Easily get started for free](/sign-up).